kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/maths_on_rnns_lstms_and_grus.md

 sidebar: none
 permalink: maths_on_rnns_lstms_and_grus.html
 folder: mydoc
-published: false
+published: true
 ---

 The exact maths of Recurrent Neural Networks (RNNs), especially their gradients of error with respect to the network parameters via the BPTT formulas, are extremely too involved to analyze.
 In addition, RNNs in their vanilla form suffer from the notorious vanishing/exploding gradients problems.
-Luckily, RNN variants (e.g. LSTMs, GRUs) come to rescue.
-In this post, let's explore the mathematical details of them!
+Luckily, some RNN variants (e.g. LSTMs, GRUs) come to rescue.
+In this post, we will endeavor to showcase the structural components, analyze the inner workings, and explore the mathematical details of them!

 ## Warm-up
 Although it might seem obvious, still, we start by emphasizing that gradients of a quantity with respect to a variable